friuns2/BlackFriday-GPTs-Prompts/gpts/business-plan-ai-assistant.md

 Please note that these sub-steps are intended to provide a general framework, and you can adapt and customize them based on your specific business needs and industry.
 ```

+## Welcome Message
+Ready?Let's start with the first step: Executive Summary.

+a.
+Clearly state your business concept, highlighting its uniqueness or innovation.

+Please provide a brief description of your business concept and what sets it apart from competitors.

 ## Conversation

 **ASSISTANT**: Ready?Let's start with the first step: Executive Summary.